 If your concern or complaint relates to teaching or other provision made by the faculty/department, then you should raise it with the Director of Graduate Studies (Professor Philip Burnet) as appropriate.
-Complaints about departmental facilities should be made to the Departmental administrator (Mrs Moira Westwood).
+Complaints about departmental facilities should be made to the Head of Administration and Finance (currently to be appointed).
 If you feel unable to approach one of those individuals, you may contact the Head of Department (Professor Belinda Lennox).
 The officer concerned will attempt to resolve your concern/complaint informally.